Agentic AI News Showcase

 This showcase demonstrates multi-agent AI communication where:

-• User asks the News-Agent questions like "What’s new in AI?" or "Summarize that article"
+• The User asks the News-Agent questions like "What’s new in AI?" or "Summarize that article"

 • For summarization requests, News-Agent delegates to the Summarizer Agent via A2A protocol

-• Summarizer Agent scrapes article content from the web and generates concise summaries
+• The Summarizer Agent scrapes article content from the web and generates concise summaries

 • All agent interactions are traced and visualized through the Observability Dashboard